peterrz/odin-wi5-agent/README.md

 agent-click-file-gen.py
 -----------------------

-Click file generator for the agent.
-Configure and use this script to generate the appropriate Odin agent click file.
+This is the `.cli` file generator for the agent.
+Configure and use this script to generate the appropriate Odin agent Click file.

 If you run `$python agent-click-file-gen.py` you will see an example of how to use the python script, and the meaning of each parameter.